guillaume-azarias/Fluorescence-Image-Calibration/README.md

 **Figure 2**: (**A**) Up to six fields of view are monitored per field of view, corresponding 250 to 1000 astrocytes per experiment. (**B**) Summary of experimental settings to evaluate the effect of glutamate on energy metabolism in cultured astrocytes.
 The same protocol was used for all experiments: after a baseline recording, astrocytes were stimulated 2min with Glutamate (200µM) and recovering was monitored.
 The parameter-specific normalisation condition was then applied.

 ## Results
+### Summary

 We found that, at resting state, astrocytes are heterogeneous in cellular ATP level, mitochondrial electrical potential and mitochondrial reactive oxygen species (ROS) concentration.
-A transient stimulation of astrocytes with the neurotransmitter glutamate induced a change in the variability in energy metabolism, characterized by a persistent, calcium-independent, decrease in the variability of cellular ATP level (**Fig. 3** and **4**), mitochondrial electrical potential and mitochondrial ROS concentration (**Fig. 6**).
+A transient stimulation of astrocytes with the neurotransmitter glutamate induced a change in the variability in energy metabolism, characterized by a persistent, calcium-independent, decrease in the variability of cellular ATP level (**Fig. 3** and **4**), mitochondrial electrical potential (**Fig. 5**) and mitochondrial ROS concentration (**Fig. 6**).

+### Glutamate decreases the variability in cellular ATP content

 ![Fig. 3](Figure_3.jpeg)
 **Figure 3**: (**A**) Representation of relative ATP level measured using the Magnesium Green method and using metabolic inhibitor as a normalizing condition. (**B**) Color-coded representation of single cell dynamics. (**C**) Representative experiment and (**D**) whole dataset representation of variability index (interquartile range).

+### Glutamate does not decrease the variability in cytosolic calcium concentration

 ![Fig. 4](Figure_4.jpeg)
 **Figure 4**: (**A**) Representation of the normalized ATP level and cytosolic calcium concentration measured using the Magnesium Green method imaged in cells simultaneously labeled with Fura-2. (**B**) Color-coded representation and (**B’**) cross correlation coefficients of single cell dynamics. (**C**) Representative experiment and (D) whole dataset representation of variability index.

+### Glutamate decreases the variability in mitochondrial electrical potential

 ![Fig. 5](Figure_5.jpeg)
 **Figure 5**: (**5**) Representation of mitochondrial electrical potential measured using the Rhodamine 123 chemical dye and using the mitochondrial uncoupler as a normalizing condition. (**B**) Color-coded representation of single cell dynamic. (**C**) Representative experiment and (**D**) whole dataset representation of variability index.
 In our dataset, glutamate did not systematically lead to a significant decrease in cell-to-cell variability.

+### Glutamate decreases the variability in mitochondrial Reactive Oxygen Species concentration

 ![Fig. 6](Figure_6.jpeg)
 **Figure 6**: (**A**) Representation of mitochondrial ROS concentration level measured using mito-roGFP2-Orp1 and using metabolic inhibitor as a normalizing condition. (**B**) Color-coded representation of single cell dynamics. (**C**) Representative experiment and (**D**) whole dataset representation of variability index.